cedric-dem/cpp-nn/README.md

 # C++ Signle Layer Perceptron

 ## Architecture
-neural network withouthidden layer. the weight matrix is a matrix of size 784x10
+neural network without hidden layer. the weight matrix is a matrix of size 784x10

 ## Dataset